 These awards are named to honour the Australian Nobel Laureate Professor Elizabeth Blackburn AC FRS FAA FRSN, a molecular biologist who received the Nobel Prize in Physiology or Medicine in 2009 jointly with Professor Jack Szostak and Professor Carol Greider for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase.
-The awards were established to promote and foster the career development of female researchers and are awarded annually to the highest ranked female applicant (Leadership category) in each of the Basic Science, Clinical Medicine and Science, Public Health and Health Services research areas of the Investigator Grants scheme for 2019.
-From 2020, the highest ranked female applicant in each of the Leadership levels (L1, L2 and L3) will be recognised.
+The awards were established to promote and foster the career development of female researchers and are awarded annually to the highest ranked female recipient (Leadership category) in each of the Basic Science, Clinical Medicine and Science, Public Health and Health Services research areas of the Investigator Grants scheme.

-This award is named to honour Professor Sandra Eades FAHMS, who was the first Indigenous medical practitioner to be awarded a Doctorate of Philosophy (2003).
+This award is named to honour Professor Sandra Eades AO FAHMS FASSA, who was the first Indigenous medical practitioner to be awarded a Doctorate of Philosophy (2003).
 Professor Eades is a Noongar woman from Mount Barker, Western Australia.
 Her research career has focussed on the epidemiology of Indigenous child health in Australia.
 Over the past 20 years, Professor Eades has made substantial contributions to Aboriginal health and has provided leadership at a national level in Aboriginal health research.
-This award is given to the top-ranked application by an Indigenous researcher in the Emerging Leadership category of Investigator Grants.
+This award is given to the top-ranked Indigenous researcher grant recipient in the Emerging Leadership category of Investigator Grants.

 This award is named to honour Professor Fiona Stanley AC FAA, an epidemiologist known for her contributions in researching the causes of major childhood illnesses such as birth defects and her focus on Aboriginal child health and wellbeing.
 Professor Stanley was the founding Director and now Patron of the Telethon Kids Institute and was named Australian of the Year in 2003.
 This award recognises the top-ranked Synergy Grant.

 This award is named to honour Sir Gustav Nossal AC CBE FRS, and his pioneering work in the field of immunology.
-Sir Nossal is a distinguished research biologist who is noted for his contributions to the fields of antibody formation and immunological tolerance.
-This award is given to the highest ranked applicant for an NHMRC Postgraduate Scholarship in the Clinical Medicine and Science research category.
+Sir Gustav is a distinguished research biologist who is noted for his contributions to the fields of antibody formation and immunological tolerance.
+This award is given to the highest ranked recipient of an NHMRC Postgraduate Scholarship in the Clinical Medicine and Science research category.

-These awards are named to honour Australian Nobel Laureates Professor Barry Marshall AC FRACP FRS FAA and Professor Robin Warren AC FAA, who were awarded the 2005 Nobel Prize in Physiology or Medicine for their discovery of the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease.
-The Marshall and Warren Awards recognise the highest ranked Ideas Grant application and the most innovative and potentially transformative application to the Ideas Grant scheme.
+These awards are named to honour Australian Nobel Laureates Professor Barry Marshall AC FRS FAA and Professor Robin Warren AC FAA, who were awarded the 2005 Nobel Prize in Physiology or Medicine for their discovery of the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease.
+The Marshall and Warren Awards recognise the highest ranked Ideas Grant recipient and the most innovative and potentially transformative recipient of an Ideas Grant.

 Consumer Engagement Award

-The NHMRC Consumer Engagement Award recognises long-term contribution, individual commitment and support of consumers and community views in health and medical research.
+The Consumer Engagement Award recognises an individual, a group of individuals or an organisation that has made a long-term contribution to consumer and community involvement in health and medical research.

-The NHMRC Ethics Award recognises outstanding Australians for their contributions to high ethical standards in health and medical research.
+The Ethics and Integrity Award recognises outstanding Australians for their contributions to high ethical standards in health and medical research.

-The NHMRC Outstanding Contribution Award recognises outstanding long-term contributions, individual commitment and support to NHMRC.
+The Outstanding Contribution Award recognises outstanding long-term contributions, individual commitment and support to NHMRC.